rwieruch/blog_robinwieruch_content/blog/react-redux-tutorial/index.md

 export default App;
 ```

 But who passes the props to the Stories component then?
 It's the first component that needs to know about the list of stories from the Redux store, because it has to display it.
-The solution is to upgrade the Stories component to a so called connected component that has access to Redux state and actions by using the two arguments `mapStateToProps` and `mapDispatchToProps` in a higher-order component called `connect` from react-redux.
+The solution is to upgrade the Stories component to a so-called connected component that has access to Redux state and actions by using the two arguments `mapStateToProps` and `mapDispatchToProps` in a higher-order component called `connect` from react-redux.
 So, instead of only exporting the plain Stories component in the *src/components/Stories.js* file:

 ```javascript
 ...